Zegna: Tessitura di Novara

-Tessitura di Novara is a silk-weaving company acquired by Zegna in 2009.
+Founded in 1932 by Luigi Baldi in Pernate, a fraction of the municipality of Novara, it is a silk-weaving company specialized in the production of cashmere, pure silk, and high-end natural fabrics.
+It was acquired by Zegna in 2009.

 Pettinatura di Verrone

-Founded in 1960, Pettinatura di Verrone is a combing mill based in the textile district of Biella.
-In 2009, Zegna acquired a 15% stake of the company.
+Founded in 1960, Pettinatura di Verrone is a combing mill based in the textile district of Biella and specialized in combing superfine wools, cashmere, and vicuña.
+In 2009, Zegna, Loro Piana and Marzotto acquired a 15% stake each of the company.

 Bonotto

 Originally founded in 1912 as a straw hats maker, Bonotto was converted in a textile manufacturer by Nicla Donazzan and Luigi Bonotto in 1972.
 In 2016, Zegna Group acquired a controlling stake in the company.
-Bonotto is known for following a “slow factory” model, aiming at craftsmanship and rejecting standardization and low cost chain production.
+Bonotto is known for following a "slow factory" model, aiming at craftsmanship and rejecting standardization and low cost chain production.
+Bonotto is also famous for the rich archive of its Foundation, which houses over 24,000 works of art.